capitec/open-source/README.md

-# open-source
+# Capitec Open Source Documentation

-Hosted documentation for open source repos
+Browse the catalog of open source repositories provided and maintained by Capitec.